 • More Experiences with Plant-Based Flexible Dieting

 Today I wanted to share some more specific foods for vegan flexible dieting that I’ve been enjoying recently.
-Please excuse the photos as most of these were taken on-the-go, I’ll try to get some updated pics as I make some of these favourites in the coming weeks.

 1. Sweet spiced roasted carrots.